cnnlabs/cnn-package-generator/COLLABORATOR_GUIDE.md

 responsibility for the change, defer to another Collaborator.

 Before landing pull requests, sufficient time should be left for input from other Collaborators.
-Leave at least 48 hours during the week and 72 hours over weekends to account for time differences and work schedules.
-Trivial changes (e.g. those which fix minor bugs or improve performance without affecting API or causing other wide-reaching inpact) may be landed after a shorter delay.
+Trivial changes may be landed after a shorter delay.

 Where this is no disagreement amongst Collaborators, a pull request may be landed given appropriate review.
 Where there is discussion amongst